codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 card.
 That dashed my hopes of running a NAS with OpenZFS, and I was back to deciding what I could install.

-As an aside, if you are interested in running FreeBSD, some guides that may help are:
+As an aside, if we are interested in running FreeBSD, some guides that may help are:
 1. [A FreeBSD 11 Desktop How-to](https://cooltrainer.org/a-freebsd-desktop-howto/)
 2. [FreeBSD on a laptop](https://www.c0ffee.net/blog/freebsd-on-a-laptop)